 Woman at Staples: Not shoplifting, just pregnant with twins

-PINEVILLE, N.C. – A pregnant woman shopping at Staples says she was confronted about what she was concealing beneath her shirt: "Twins," she said.
+PINEVILLE, N.C. – A manager at an office supply store in North Carolina has been fired after a pregnant woman shopping there was confronted about what she was concealing beneath her shirt: "Twins," she said.

-Sherell Bates tells WSOC-TV she was at the register paying for back-to-school supplies Friday when a police officer had her step aside and explain what was under her shirt.
+Sherell Bates tells WSOC-TV she was paying for back-to-school supplies Friday when a police officer had her step aside and explain what was under her shirt.

-Bates says she explained that she's 34 weeks pregnant with a boy and a girl, but he didn't believe her, so she lifted up her shirt to expose her belly.
-She says "no mom should have to go through that."
+Bates says she responded that she's 34 weeks pregnant with a boy and a girl, but he didn't believe her.
+So she lifted up her shirt to expose her belly.

-A Stapes statement says a manager at the store in Pineville, North Carolina, "mistakenly thought they were possibly shoplifting."
-It says the manager apologized and the transaction was refunded, because "we want all customers to feel welcome in our store."

 Information from: WSOC-TV, http://www.wsoctv.com